-In 2020, the US passed the AIM Act (American Innovation and Manufacturing Act) which de facto aligned already with the phase-down steps in the Kigali Amendment to the Montreal Protocol, which was ratified by the US Senate two years later, in 2022.
+In 2020, the US passed the AIM Act (American Innovation and Manufacturing Act) which aligned with the phase-down steps in the Kigali Amendment to the Montreal Protocol, which was ratified by the US Senate two years later, in 2022.
 The AIM Act provisions are now being implemented by the Environmental Protection Agency (EPA) via the Technology Transition Rule (TT).
-All refrigerants need to be approved via the EPA administered SNAP (Significant New Alternatives Policy) Program before they can be placed on the market and buildings codes need to allow their use.
+All refrigerants need to be approved via the EPA administered SNAP (Significant New Alternatives Policy) Program before they can be placed on the market and building codes need to allow their use.
 The latter have been a barrier for the deployment of flammable refrigerants - especially flammable A2L refrigerants.
 However, the upgrade of building codes is now well under way.
-The Technology Transition Rule was published in Oct 2023, listing GWP limits by sub-sector of application, some definitions are still being clarified.
-Compliance dates for those limits are set between 2025 and 2028 dependent on the subsector.
+The TT Rule was published in Oct 2023, listing GWP limits by sub-sector of application, salthough some definitions are still being clarified.
+Compliance dates for those limits are set between 2025 and 2028 dependent on the subsector with sell through periods extending these dates by 1 or 3 years..
 Compared to the EU bans the implementation period of the GWP restrictions is rather short.
-The GWP levels are reflecting the higher US quota - compared to the EU - especially for residential AC split systems and there are no full F-gas bans long term.
-Figure 18 shows a simple and very limited summary overview on some main sectors.
+The GWP levels reflect the higher US quota - compared to the EU - especially for residential AC split systems, and there are no full F-gas bans long term.
+Figure 18 shows a simple and very limited overview on some main sectors.
 Especially in the refrigeration sector there is a considerable number of systems with a GWP limit of 150.
 In many of these applications we foresee the uptake of natural refrigerants like CO2.
-In the higher temperature applications, the GWP limit is 700 which can be achieved with well-known A2L refrigerants like R32 and R454B.
+In the higher temperature applications, the GWP limit is 700, which can be achieved with well-known A2L refrigerants like R32 and R454B.